dirien/k3sair-cli/README.md

 ### Prerequisite 📚

 You should have access to a http server hosting the files from [k3s](https://github.com/k3s-io/k3s) release page.
+We use [Artifactory](https://jfrog.com/).

 - k3s
 - k3s-airgap-images-`<arch>`.tar.gz (See Known Limitation)